OK, you've got three months of this, guys, before the wholesale cutting of books.

 ― Antonio Carlos Broheem (WmC), Sunday, 11 September 2011 05:22 (twelve years ago) link

-― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Sunday, 11 September 2011 06:00 (eight years ago) link
+― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Sunday, 11 September 2011 06:00 (nine years ago) link

 So Gail Simone was arguably the most successful writer of female heroes before the reboot, including having worked with Barbara Gordon before, and it gives DC a way of extending Adam Hughes' contract* so this is bound to be AWESOMES, right?